-There are two types of exercises that are commonly used to build muscle.
-There are isolation exercises and compound exercises.
+There are two types of exercises that are commonly used to build muscle, isolation exercises and compound exercises.

 Isolation exercises are exercises that only work one muscle group at a time and usually uses one joint (bicep curls for example).

 Compound exercises, on the other hand, target multiple muscle groups at the same time.

 The definition of a compound exercise is an exercise that utilises at least two joints to target many different muscles or whole muscle groups.